 - 3 Complete the second sentence in your notebook so that it has a similar meaning to the first sentence, using the word given.
 Do not change the word given.
 Use between two and five words. - 1 Don't do that because there's a chance you'll fail.
-RISK Don't do that because you 20 - 2 He loves to ride his bike at the weekend.
-GO He loves to A at the weekend. - 3 I think it's terrible to get up early.
-STAND - 4 I think it's essential to have a valid passport.
-PASSPORT - 1 think 🖾 is essential. - 5 Please think about joining our club.
-CONSIDER Please our club. - 6 Nobody finished the exam before Sarah.
-FIRST Sarah was the exam. - It would be great to see him in concert next week.
-LOVE - I him in concert next week.
+RISK Don't do that because you risk failing. - 2 He loves to ride his bike at the weekend.
+GOHe loves to ao cyclina at the weekend. - 3 I think it's terrible to get up early.
+STANDI can't stand getting up early. - 4 I think it's essential to have a valid passport.